This is a sponsored post written by me on behalf of CIT Bank. All opinions are 100% mine.

 Are you having trouble getting your banking done during the pandemic?
 Are you considering opening an online bank for your financial needs?

-1 CIT Bank Savings, Money Market and eChecking accounts are variable-rate accounts.
+1 CIT Bank Savings, Money Market, and eChecking accounts are variable-rate accounts.
 Interest rates and APYs are subject to change without notice.
 Money Market and eChecking fees could reduce earnings on the accounts.
+See the CIT Bank Fee Schedule.

 2 CDs may be subject to an early withdrawal penalty, which will reduce earnings.